exasol/power-apps-connector/doc/user_guide/local_installation.md

 ![image-20211122114543409](user_guide.assets/image-20211122114543409.png)

-Enabling HTTPS is a 2 step process in our connector's case, you'll also need to alter the host URL policy's Url template.
+Enabling HTTPS is a 2 step process in our connector's case, you'll also need to alter the host URL policy's `Url Template`.

 Change "http" into "https".